Central nervous system depression: Treatment

-Significant central nervous system depression is treated within a hospital setting by maintaining breathing and circulation.
-Individuals with reduced breathing may be given supplemental oxygen, while individuals who are not breathing can be ventilated with bag valve mask ventilation or by mechanical ventilation with a respirator.
-Sympathomimetic drugs may be used to attempt to stimulate cardiac output in order to maintain circulation.
-Central nervous system depression caused by certain drugs may respond to treatment with an antidote.

 There are two antidotes that are frequently used in the hospital setting and these are naloxone and flumazenil.
 Naloxone is an opioid antagonist and reverses the central nervous depressive effects seen in opioid overdose.
 In the setting of a colonoscopy, naloxone is rarely administered but when it is administered, its half-life is shorter than some common opioid agonists.
 Therefore, the patient may still exhibit central nervous system depression after the naloxone has been cleared.
 Naloxone is typically administered in short intervals with relatively small doses in order to prevent the occurrence of withdrawal, pain, and sympathetic nervous system activation.
 Flumazenil is a benzodiazepine antagonist and blocks the binding of benzodiazepines to gamma-aminobutyric acid receptors.
 Similarly to naloxone, flumazenil has a short half-life, and this needs to be taken into account because the patient may exhibit central nervous depression after the antidote has been cleared.
 Benzodiazepines are used in the treatment of seizures and subsequently, the administration of flumazenil may result in seizures.
 Therefore, slow administration of flumazenil is necessary to prevent the occurrence of a seizure.
 These agents are rarely used in the setting of a colonoscopy as 98.8% of colonoscopies use sedatives but only 0.8% of them result in the administration of one of these antidotes.
 Even if they are rarely used in colonoscopies they are important in preventing the patient from entering a coma or developing respiratory depression when sedatives are not properly dosed.
 Outside of the colonoscopy setting, these agents are used for other procedures and in the case of drug overdose.